ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/function-as-a-service-with-ballerina/aws-lambda.md

 ```

 Now, you can build and deploy the function as in the previous sample.
-In order to invoke this function, create an S3 bucket in AWS.
+To invoke this function, create an S3 bucket in AWS.
 1. Go to [AWS S3](https://s3.console.aws.amazon.com/s3/), in the portal and create a bucket.
 2. Click on the created bucket, go to the **Properties** tab, and click on the **Create event** notification under the **Event notifications** section.
 3. Enable `All object create events` under event types.
 Select the Lambda function as the destination, and choose the `notifyS3` Lambda function from the dropdown.